 This map is invariant under the measure $\hat\mu=\mu\otimes m_{D_\infty}$, where $m_{D_\infty}$ denotes the Haar measure on $D_\infty$.
 Since $D_\infty$ is non compact, $\hat\mu (X\times D_\infty)=\infty$.

 For $n\in\N$ and $x\in X$, define

 where $\cdot$ stands for the law of the group.
 In this paper we are interested in a generalization of LCLT for the RW on $D_\infty$ to the behaviour of the sequence $\psi_n$.
-For this reason, we will redo the classical result for RW on $D_\infty$ via irreducible representation.
-The reason for this redo is that \emph{we will transport part of these calculations to obtain a LCLT for $\psi_n$}.
+For this reason, we will reprove the classical result for RW on $D_\infty$ via irreducible representations.
+The reason for this is that \emph{we will transport part of these calculations to obtain a LCLT for $\psi_n$}.

 Our approach proceeds in two steps.
 First we revisit the LCLT for a general RW on the infinite dihedral group $D_\infty$ (and its multidimensional version $G_d$).
 Then we generalize this approach (via twisted transfer operators) to understand the behaviour of the sequence $\psi_n$.